Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 Twitter’s hashtag system is a useful way of searching for exactly what you want.

-In your case, following hashtags like #traveldeals or #cheapflights can keep you up to date with the most recent offers from a variety of travel deal sources.
+In your case, following hashtags like #traveldeals or #cheapflights can keep you up to date on the latest offers from a variety of travel deal sources.

 Facebook travel deals

-As of 2022, Facebook is still in the lead for the most popular social networking site.
+As of 2025, Facebook remains the most popular social networking site.
 This means companies will put extra effort into advertising on the platform, including marketing for their upcoming deals and discounts.

 Following your favourite airlines, hotels, and travel sites can keep you up to date with their newest offers.

-I recommend Budget Travel (@budgettravelmagazine), which posts everything from travel safety tips to lists of the most affordable winter getaways.
+We recommend Budget Travel, which posts everything from travel safety tips to lists of the most affordable winter getaways.

 Top financial product offers